-Assessment, recording and moderation.
+6. Assessment, recording and moderation.

-Assessment in PSHEE and Citizenship does not imply that children are failing as people or citizens.
+Assessment in PSHE and citizenship does not imply that children are failing as people or citizens.
 It is not a judgement on the worth, personality or value of an individual child or their family.
 This is particularly important in working with children from diverse backgrounds or who have emotional and behavioural difficulties.

-In PSHEE there are two broad areas for assessment:
+In PSHE there are two broad areas for assessment:

-- Children's knowledge and understanding, for example, information on health, understanding of rules, understanding of health and safety procedures, and the meaning of ideas including democracy. - How well children can use their knowledge and understanding in developing skills and attitudes, for example through participating in discussions, group tasks and activities, managing conflict, making decisions and promoting positive relationships.
+- Children's knowledge and understanding, for example, information on health, understanding of rules, understanding of health and safety procedures, and the meaning of ideas including democracy. - How well children can use their knowledge and understanding in developing skills and attitudes, for example through participating in discussions, group tasks and activities, managing conflict, making decisions and promoting positive relationship.

-In KS4 Citizenship, students are assessed against the AQA GCSE Citizenship (8100) specification.
+In KS4 citizenship, students are assessed against the AQA GCSE citizenship (8100) specification.

-Our teachers assess the children's work in PSHEE and Citizenship by;
+- Our teachers assess the children's work in PSHE and citizenship by; - Informal judgements, as they observe them during lessons.

-- Informal judgements, as they observe them during lessons - Discussion with children - Where appropriate, making formal assessments of the work done, measured against the specific learning objectives set out in the National Curriculum and recording attainment on the Fairley House Internal Database.
+- Discussion with children. - Where appropriate, making formal assessments of the work done, measured against the specific learning objectives set out in the National Curriculum and recording attainment on the Fairley House Internal Database.

-In KS4 Citizenship, formal assessments such as mock exams will measure pupil's understanding of and progress within the AQA GCSE Citizenship (8100) specification.
+In KS4 Citizenship, formal assessments such as mock exams will measure pupil's understanding of and progress within the AQA GCSE citizenship (8100) specification.

-How do we involve children in their own assessment (AFL)?
+How we involve children in their own assessment